COVID-19 (Coronavirus) and children with ARPKD

-You might be advised to keep shielding your child if your local area has higher rates of COVID-19.
-Your doctor may also advise you to keep shielding your child for other reasons.
+In addition to guidance from governments, your doctor might also recommend you and your child take extra precautions.
 For example, if your child is on the transplant waiting list or has had a transplant within the last 3 months, your transplant unit may advise you to shield him or her.

 Contact your dialysis centre, transplant centre, kidney specialist or doctor if you’re unsure whether or not you should be shielding your child.

 More information is available on the Kidney Care website and through government websites (see links at the bottom of this blog).